hubblecommerce/hubble-docs/docs/PWA/sw6Quickstart.md

 ## Configuration

 ### PWA Configuration
 Configure the settings in the .env file.
-For the simple Shopware 6 connection set the following values:
+For the simple Shopware 6 connection set the following values.
+It is important to use the access **key of a storefront** channel and not a headless channel, because at the moment Shopware 6 doesn't provide urls on headless channels.

 ```dotenv
 API_TYPE          = 'sw'